ybhatnagar/kube-siesta/README.md

 **Find the Kubernetes workloads that are asleep and stop paying for them.**

-Most Kubernetes workloads spend more time idle than working.
+Many Kubernetes workloads spend more time idle than working.
 A batch job that runs 15 minutes every 4 hours still holds its pod (and its bill) for the other 3h 45m.
 A dependency service peaks at 3 PM and sits at 5% CPU for the rest of the day.
-A tool that _looks_ at your metrics and _tells_ you which workloads are like this — and when's the safe time to schedule them, migrate them, or take them down — pays for itself immediately.
+Kube Siesta is a tool that _looks_ at your metrics and _tells_ you which workloads are like this — and when's the safe time to schedule them, migrate them, or take them down — pays for itself immediately.
+Derived from the word "Siesta" - a short sleep or rest.

-Kube Siesta reads your existing Prometheus data and gives you two kinds of
+Kube Siesta reads your existing data (currently Prometheus) and gives you two kinds of advice:
-advice:

 1. **Job candidates** — _"This deployment is idle 87% of the day and spikes for 2h every 8h.
 Turn it into a CronJob.
 You'll save ~$32/mo."_